Soil contamination by heavy metals: what is the impact?

 Heavy metals are naturally occurring elements that have a high atomic weight and a density at least 5 times that of water.
 Lead, copper and zinc are considered heavy metals.

 Heavy metals have multiple industrial, domestic, agricultural, medical and technological applications, leading to their widespread use and eventual dispersion into the environment.
-There is increasing concern about their potential consequences for human health and the stability of affected ecosystems.
+As a result, here is increasing concern about the potential consequences for human health and the stability of affected ecosystems.

 Where heavy metals come from